-I'll never forget the time my mom kicked my dad out of the car on the highway.
+I'll never forget the time my mom made my dad get out the car in the middle of the highway.

-Mommy couldn't believe that my dad would react in such a dramatic way.
-So, she pulled the car over on the shoulder of the highway and told my dad to go get the workbook, which was just as dramatic if you ask me.
+My mom was outraged!
+She couldn't believe that my dad would react in that way.
+She pulled the car over (yes, on the highway), and told my dad to go back and get the workbook.
+Oh, and you better believe that he did—my mom didn't play!